alessandraalpino/udacity-starbucks/README.md

 1. Is there a correlation between income and amount of completed offers?
 2. What is the proportion of clients who have completed offers based on their age?
-3. Do older customers complete more offer than recent customers?
+3. What is the proportion of clients who have completed offers based on their income?

--> Here you can read my article on Medium about this analysis.
+-> [Here](https://medium.com/@alessandraalpino/starbucks-capstone-analysis-8f35db1e70a9) you can read my article on Medium about this analysis.

 # File Descriptions